After a Short Sale, how long does it take to qualify for a mortgage?

 - VA guidelines treat a short sale similar to a foreclosure.

-- They require a 2- year waiting period along with re-establishing credit.
+- VA loans require a 2- year waiting period along with re-establishing credit.

 - FHA guidelines for qualifying after a short sale require a 3-year waiting period.

-- The waiting period begins on the date of the transfer of title.
+- The waiting period begins on the date of the transfer of title by a short sale.

-- USDA guidelines to qualify after a short sale require a 3-year waiting period.
+- USDA guidelines to qualify for a short sale require a 3-year waiting period.